Recovery From Heart Surgery: Common Concerns

 Weighing Yourself

 Weigh yourself daily.
 Rapid weight gain can be a sign that your heart is not pumping efficiently.
-If you gain more than 2–3 pounds in one day or more than 3–5 pounds in one week, call your cardiologist.
+Call your cardiologist if you gain more than 2–3 pounds in one day or more than 3–5 pounds in one week.

 Temperature